Birch beer: Birch beer varieties

 Birch beer is most commonly found in the Northeastern United States and Newfoundland in Canada.
+"White" birch beer soda (which is usually transparent) is more common in New England; "red" birch beer (which is very dark and opaque) more common in the Mid-Atlantic.

 In the dairy country of southeastern and central Pennsylvania, an ice cream soda made with vanilla ice cream and birch beer is called a "birch beer float", while chocolate ice cream and birch beer makes a "black cow".

 Alcoholic birch beer, in which the birch sap is fermented, has been known from at least the seventeenth century.
 The following recipe is from 1676: